JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-06-22-ner_clinical_trials_abstracts_en_3_0.md

 val pipeline = new Pipeline().setStages(Array(documentAssembler, sentenceDetector, tokenizer, embeddings, clinical_ner))

-val text = "A one-year, randomised, multicentre trial comparing insulin glargine with NPH insulin in combination with oral agents in patients with type 2 diabetes."
+val text = "A one-year, randomised, multicentre trial comparing insulin glargine with NPH insulin in combination with oral agents in patients with type 2 diabetes.
+In a multicentre, open, randomised study, 570 patients with Type 2 diabetes, aged 34 - 80 years, were treated for 52 weeks with insulin glargine or NPH insulin given once daily at bedtime."

 val data = Seq(text).toDF("text")